RTradeLtd/TxPB/doc/REFERENCE_COUNTER.md

 ## Overview

 The source of a major performance drain for go-ipfs and js-ipfs is the pinning system, which is used to ensure that Content Identifiers (CIDs) aren't accidentally deleted.
 To alleviate this performance drain, TemporalX uses a novel reference counted blockstore.
 It intercepts all `Put`, `PutMany` and `Delete` calls launching a goroutine to perform a reference count operation on the blocks, which is started after the underlying blockstore call has completed.
+Due to changes in how memory is released back to the OS in recent golang versions, for maximal memory efficiency we recommend running TemporalX with `GODEBUG=madvdontneed=1` when using the reference counter.

 ## Internals